Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 A **topic_hostname** and **credential** are necessary to instantiate the client object.

 #### Looking up the endpoint
-You can find the endpoint and the hostname on the Azure portal.
+You can find the topic endpoint within the Event Grid Topic resource on the Azure portal.
+The topic hostname is the URL host component of this endpoint.
+(Everything up-to and including "eventgrid.azure.net".)

 #### Create the client with AzureKeyCredential

-To use an API key as the `credential` parameter, pass the key as a string into an instance of [AzureKeyCredential][azure-key-credential].
+To use an Access Key as the `credential` parameter, pass the key as a string into an instance of [AzureKeyCredential][azure-key-credential].

 ```python